prrvchr/OAuth2OOo/README.md

 ## Requirement:

-In order to take advantage of the latest versions of the Python libraries used in OAuth2OOo, version 2 of Python has been abandoned in favor of **Python 3.8 minimum**.
-This means that **OAuth2OOo no longer supports OpenOffice and LibreOffice 6.x on Windows since version 1.1.0**.
-I can only advise you **to migrate to LibreOffice 7.x**.

-The requirement depend on the **platform (architecture)** on which the extension is installed:

-- If you are **on Windows (win32 or win_amd64)** you must use **LibreOffice version 7.x minimum**.

-- If you are **on Linux (x86_64) with a Python version from 3.8 to 3.12** you must use **LibreOffice version 6.x or higher** (LibreOffice version 7.x is strongly recommended).

-- For all other **platforms / architectures (Linux, macOS... / aarch64, arm64...) or Python version**, you need:
-  - Make sure your version of Python is 3.8 minimum.
+The minimum version of LibreOffice supported by the OAuth2OOo extension depends on how you installed LibreOffice on your computer:

+- **Regardless of platform**, if you installed LibreOffice from the [LibreOffice download site][23], **the minimum version of LibreOffice is 7.0**.

+- **On Linux**, if you used the package manager to install LibreOffice, **the minimum version of LibreOffice is 6.0**.
+However, you must ensure that the system-provided Python version is not lower than 3.8.
+In addition, your system-provided Python packages can be out of date.
+The extension's logging will allow you to check if this is the case.
+It is accessible via the menu: **Tools -> Options -> Internet -> OAuth2 protocol -> View log -> System Info** and requires restarting LibreOffice after activation.
+If outdated packages appear, you can update them with this procedure:
-  - Download the file [requirements.txt][23].
+    - Download the file [requirements.txt][24].
-  - Install using [pip][24], the Python packages necessary for the extension with the command:
+    - Install using [pip][25], the Python packages necessary for the extension with the command:
     `pip install requirements.txt`
-  - Install the extension under LibreOffice version 6.x or higher.

-**On Linux and macOS the packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
-To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
-**Tools -> Options -> Internet -> OAuth2 protocol -> View log -> System Info**
-If outdated packages appear, you can update them with the command:
-`sudo -i pip3 install --upgrade <package-name>`

-For more information see: [What has been done for version 1.3.0][25].

 If you want to **drive Firefox in Calc on Ubuntu** then you need to reinstall Firefox from the Mozilla PPA.
 To install the Mozilla PPA please type the command: